-- 1. implement alternate ideas and representations to communicate concept, context and an evolved focus - 2. apply literacy skills in artist's statement/s that communicate concept and focus using relevant visual art terminology and language conventions - 3. analyse and interpret alternate visual language and expression in artworks to explore new viewpoints through a contemporary context - 4. evaluate influences to inform alternate approaches - 5. justify a new viewpoint supported by knowledge gained through continued self-directed inquiry - 6. experiment with familiar or alternate media, and ideas relevant to the focus and informed by research of contemporary art practice - 7. create visual response/s using knowledge and understanding of materials, techniques, technologies and art processes to support alternate approaches - 8. realise a body of work through an inquiry to communicate artistic purpose and meaning to audiences.
+- implement alternate ideas and representations to communicate concept, context and an evolved focus - 2. apply literacy skills to articulate concept and focus in an artist's statement - 3. analyse and interpret alternate visual language and expression in artworks to explore new viewpoints through a contemporary context - 4. evaluate art practices, traditions, cultures and theories to inform alternate approaches - 5. justify a new viewpoint supported by knowledge gained through continued self-directed inquiry - 6. experiment with familiar or alternate media and ideas relevant to the focus and informed by research of contemporary art practice - 7. create meaning through knowledge and understanding of materials, techniques, technologies and art processes to support alternate approaches - 8. realise a body of work through an inquiry to communicate artistic purpose and meaning to audiences